hemmerling/java-browser_vs_appletviewer/README.md

 By this project, I explore how to call a Java applet by a HTML page, by both a browser and the Java appletviewer.

-  -Java 8, on Windows.
+* Java 8, on Windows.
-  -Firefox browser.
+* Firefox browser.

 ## Appletviewer doesn't like a relative path with the "archive" parameter ##